-A description of your symptoms is often enough for your doctor to diagnose a reflux problem.
+A description of your symptoms and knowledge of your medical history is usually enough for your doctor to diagnose a reflux problem.
 But distinguishing between acid reflux and bile reflux is difficult and requires further testing.
 You're also likely to have tests to check for damage to your esophagus and stomach, as well as for precancerous changes.

 Tests may include: